AdaCore/libadalang-tools/README.md

 This repository hosts sources for several Libadalang-based development tools for Ada:

-* `lalpp`, a pretty-printer to reformat source code.
+* `gnatpp`, a pretty-printer to reformat source code.

-* `lalmetric`, which can compute various source code metrics, such as SLOC count.
+* `gnatmetric`, which can compute various source code metrics, such as SLOC count.

-* `lalstub`, which creates body stub (empty but compilable bodies) for library unit declarations.
+* `gnatstub`, which creates body stub (empty but compilable bodies) for library unit declarations.

 These are currently under development.